 Addressing climate change will require partnerships across all sectors of society.
-This is a film of Keri’s workshop on Campus Gotland exploring how universities and communities might work together to address climate change.

 Do you have ideas on how Uppsala University can be international and sustainable?
 This workshop will be an open exploratory space for staff and students at Uppsala University that aims to understand the underlying drivers and desires for both internationalisation and sustainability, the potential sites of complementarity, and the possibility of Uppsala taking a lead in developing new and innovative practices of sustainable internationalisation.
 This workshop will be curated by the current Zennström Professor of Climate Change Leadership at Uppsala University, that will aim to understand the underlying drivers and desires for both internationalisation and sustainability, the potential sites of complementarity, and the possibility of Uppsala taking a lead in developing new and innovative practices of sustainable internationalisation.
 The outcome of the workshop will inform both sustainability and internationalisation strategies for the university.
 Both students and staff welcome!
 Join us on October 28, kl 12-16:30 at Kollaboratoriet, Östra Ågatan 19.
 Lunch will be served.
 Participation limited to 40 participants.
 Staff and students of Uppsala University only.
 Click here to register.
 Do you have examples of how other universities are already working on these issues?
 Tweet to @CCLUPPSALA or email Sanna Barrineau.

 The renewal of the university’s mission in the era of climate change.
 A lecture from Zennström Chair of Climate Change Leadership at Uppsala University, Keri Facer.
 October 1st, 18.15 – 19.30 in the University Main Building, Room X